-- 10. Sustainable Design: Prior to issuance of a building permit, the applicant shall submit a checklist showing that the project meets either: a minimum LEEDTM Certified rating and be so certified by the US Green Building Council or a minimum GreenPoint Rated score of fifty (50) and be so verified by Build It Green. - 11.
-Modifications: Minor project design details requested by the applicant may be established, modified, and approved by the Community Development Director.
+- 11. Modifications: Project design details requested by the applicant may be established, modified, and approved by the Community Development Director.
 Engineering standards and specifications requested by the applicant may be established, modified and approved by the Public Works Director, or his designee.
 Major modifications that are not consistent with this design review approval or these conditions shall be subject to review and approval of the Planning Board. - 12.
-Other Agency Approvals: The final improvement plans shall incorporate all other agency requirements.
+Other Agency Approvals: Prior to issuance of building permit(s) for work within jurisdictional lands, the applicant shall provide evidence that all required approvals, permits, or waivers from Regional Water Quality Control Board (Water Board), including a possible 401 Certification for the construction of a stormwater outfall, and/or the Army Corp. of Engineers, if any, have been obtained.
+The final improvement plans shall incorporate all other agency requirements.